Home › Examples › Project landscape map

 A Project Map or Project Landscape Map is a generic overview of the structure of a project.

-The project structure is often unclear amongst the project stakeholders.
+The project structure is often unclear among the project stakeholders.
 Sometimes, only the project manager or some of the steering group members have this kind of view.
 However, too often, there is no clear or shared view of the project structure.

 In that case, repairing faults, doing damage control, and improving the structure is impossible.
 Because: where do you start?